josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Before that point, you have only a limited idea of how truly productive your work actually was.

 ### 10x faster in the wrong direction

-We're a few layers deep down our little theoretical rabbit hole at this point, so why not go one more?

 Let's say your LLM authored great code, super fast.
-Let's say it went through review without issue.
-It was merged into prod successfully.
+It sped through review and was merged into prod successfully.
 It's out there in the wild, and it's so good, you don't even have to touch it.
 It's bug-free and pristine.

 Great!
 You still might have built the wrong thing.